Art Collections and Galleries:

 The Village Theater Canton Mi.

-Kerrytown Concert House Ann Arbor Mi. solo show
+Kerrytown Concert House Ann Arbor Mi.

-2003: Northville Art Show Northville Mi. award of excellence
+2003: Northville Art Show Northville Mi.

 Summit on the Park Canton